anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 Validators will check this transaction and the validity of the new votes as part of `ProcessProposal`, this includes checking:
 - signatures
-- that votes are really from active validators
+- that votes are really from consensus validators
 - the calculation of backed voting power

 If vote extensions are supported, it is also checked that each vote extension